Quick Start

 What Human in the Loop Means

-When Forecaster shows no improvement across multiple rounds, produces abnormal results, or follows a strategy that clearly conflicts with domain knowledge, the system pauses at a recoverable checkpoint and waits for human feedback.
+When candidate experience stops adding value, result explanations become abnormal, or accumulated experience clearly conflicts with domain knowledge, the system pauses at a recoverable checkpoint and waits for human feedback.
 This is not failure.
-It is a forced correction window.
+It is a correction window for experience accumulation.

 Checkpoint 1: Confirm the task setup